cgretzem/Descent-Parser/README.md

         *true and false values are of type bool
 **4. Output** - these is how the program is supposed to represet variables in a given input, or throw a type error if it finds one.

+       There are two scenarios:
+             * There is a type error in the input program
+             * There are no type errors in the input program

+       Type errors follow this format:
+       **TYPE MISMATCH <line_number> <constraint>**